rongnanlin/NGS/README.md

     bash dep/create_conda_env.sh
 ```

-3.To assemble paired-end reads with longer read length, you have to re-compile IDBA_ud from the source as follows:
+3. To assemble paired-end reads with longer read length, you have to re-compile IDBA_ud from the source as follows:

 1) Modify the "kMaxShortSequence" from 128 to 152 (or more) in /src/sequence/short_sequence.h
 2) configure & make!